collovlabs/ViewControl/README.md

-# Intergrating View Conditions for Image Synthesis
+# Integrating View Conditions for Image Synthesis
-This is the official implementation of the paper "Intergrating View Conditions for Image Synthesis", which is accepted by IJCAI 2024. 🎉
+This is the official implementation of the paper "Integrating View Conditions for Image Synthesis", which is accepted by IJCAI 2024. 🎉

 [[Paper]](https://www.ijcai.org/proceedings/2024/840)